aurora-is-near/doc.aurora.dev/content/develop/start/truffle.md

 [Truffle](https://www.trufflesuite.com/) is a widely used development environment and testing framework for Ethereum smart contracts.
-In this tutorial, we will show by example how to use Truffle with the Aurora TestNet.
+In this tutorial, we will show by example how to use Truffle with the Aurora Testnet.

 This tutorial assumes that you are familiar with Truffle and the non-fungible tokens (NFT) concept.
 For more details about the non-fungible token standard,